On this page you can find the best print and electronic sources for historical exchange rates.

 The FT provides tables of foreign exchange rate data through their Market Data website for the last three years.
+You will need an FT subscription to access it.

 To use this service: